 Reasons to Try this Challenge

-Reason #1: you’ll feel less guilt when you do indulge throughout the holiday season.
-You’ve got a plan in place for most days of the week and that provides more balance in your life.
+Reason #1: you’ll have the freedom to enjoy food when you do indulge throughout the holiday season.
+You’ve got a plan in place for most days of the week and that involves making balanced choices.

 Reason #2: this challenge might inspire you to develop new, healthy habits that you can take with you into the New Year!